-LAKESIDE COMMUNITY DEVELOPMENT DISTRICT PASCO COUNTY, FLORIDA

-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2021
+LAKESIDE COMMUNITY DEVELOPMENT DISTRICT PASCO COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022

-Net change in fund balances - total governmental funds \$ 48,807 Amounts reported for governmental activities in the statement of activities are different because: Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(469,983) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-190,000 Conveyances of infrastructure improvements to other governments of previously capitalized capital assets is recorded as an expense in the statement of activities.
-(642,698) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
-3,474 Change in net position of governmental activities \$ (870,400)
+Net change in fund balances - total governmental funds \$ 75,029 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
+33,100 Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+(470,566) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+205,000 The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
+3,768 Change in net position of governmental activities \$ (153,669)